Fuse-Autotech/nest-timeout/README.md

 ### Interceptor
 Options:
 * `defaultTimeout` - Number of milliseconds after which the interceptor throws a `RequestTimeoutException` if no other timeout is defined for the endpoint
-* `[isEnabled]` - Determain if the interceptor is enabled.
-Defaults to `true`. useful for debugging to avoid timeouts
+* `isEnabled` - Determine if the interceptor is enabled.
+Defaults to `true`.
+Useful for debugging to avoid timeouts
 ```typescript

 import { Module } from "@nestjs/common";